DevOpsMansa/CSS-FlexBox-Cat-PhotoGallery/CSS FlexBox Cat PhotoGallery/README.md

-# Used the most common HTML tags by building a cat photo app.
+# CSS-FlexBox-Cat-PhotoGallery
+## Used Flexbox to build a responsive photo gallery webpage.